hoangtv2000/opencv_practices/README.md

 Implement Single Shot Detector (SSD) for object detection problem.
 And apply Non-max suppression techique to remove redundant proposal boxes.

 ### SSD
 **Single shot detector (SSD)** is a neural net architecture designed for object detection purposes - which means extract high-level features, localization (bounding boxes) and classification while propagation.
-The MobileNet-v3 SSD model is pretrained by COCO dataset.
+The model use MobileNet-v3 as backbone, and is pretrained by COCO dataset.
 In can classify [91 diferrent classes](https://github.com/ankityddv/ObjectDetector-OpenCV/blob/main/coco.names).

 **MobileNet** is the compact and efficient **feature extractor**, using **Depth-wise Separable convolution layers** to build a light weight deep neural net.